abbypa/NNProject_DeepMask/README.md

 This was implemented as a final project for TAU Deep Learning course (2016).

+### General instructions
+1. Install all requirements, as listed below
+2. Download mscoco annotations (see below)
+3. Download and convert graph weights with HeplerScripts/CreateVggGraphWeights.py (see below)
+4. Create the learning dataset using ExamplesGenerator.py
+5. Run EndToEnd.py

 ### Required installations
 This was run on Windows 8.1 (64 bit) on a CPU with 8GB RAM.
 In brackets are the versions I used.